 Temporal Dimensions of Timing and Motivation for Repair (When?)

 Product repair may be needed or pursued for several reasons, each with an impact on timing.
-Repairs necessitated by wear-and-tear typically occur relatively later in the product’s service life ( Table 1, (1d)).
+Repairs necessitated by wear-and-tear typically occur relatively later in the product’s service life (see Table 1, (1d)).
 In contrast, a hazard event can occur at any time.
-While the nature of the damage may be predictable ( Table 1, (3b)), the time at which the repair is needed is unpredictable ( Table 1, (3d, 5d, and 5i)).
-Finally, scheduled maintenance and repair activities may be expected or planned to occur at regular intervals, anticipated by both the owner and the producer ( Table 1, (5d)).
+While the nature of the damage may be predictable (see Table 1, (3b)), the time at which the repair is needed is unpredictable (see Table 1, (3d, 5d, and 5i)).
+Finally, scheduled maintenance and repair activities may be expected or planned to occur at regular intervals, anticipated by both the owner and the producer (see Table 1, (5d)).

 Figure 3 demonstrates two distinct user/owner decision points that logically emerge from the system, and may inform strategic interventions to scale repair: First, a decision to investigate the potential for repair (Figure 3, (2a)), is made after the damage event has occurred, and before any preparation is undertaken.
-This decision is constrained by various conditions or dimensions associated with time ( Table 1, (2b, 2c, and 2f)).
+This decision is constrained by various conditions or dimensions associated with time (see Table 1, (2b, 2c, and 2f)).
 Second, if repair is investigated, and once the necessary information has been gathered and assessed, then a second decision to pursue (or not) repair is made (Figure 3, (2b)).
-Once again, there are temporal dimensions and time-based conditions affecting this second decision ( Table 1, (2b – 2e, and 3f – 3h)).
+Once again, there are temporal dimensions and time-based conditions affecting this second decision (see Table 1, (2b – 2e, and 3f – 3h)).

 -- Insert Figure 3 –